Telescope simulation¶

 It should return a

-function shall cover the geometrical effects of the dome, telescope and atmospheric seeing.
-The wavelength dependent throughput effects (telescope throughput, fiber injection fraction) is covered with thepoint_ffrac_array
+sersicfunction shall cover the geometrical effects of the dome, telescope and atmospheric seeing.
+The wavelength dependent throughput effects (telescope throughput, fiber injection fraction) is covered with thepoint_ffrac_arrayparameter.Usually, the method

 - effective_area